emacsmirror/brf/README.md

 | f4 [up, down, right, left] | Delete Window in Direction    |
 | C-f4                       | Delete Current Window         |
 | S-f4                       | Delete Other Windows          |

+## Known Issues

+Please report any issues at the [Brf-mode project website](https://bitbucket.org/MikeWoolley/brf-mode).

+There are a couple of known minor issues:

+1. XEmacs Compatibility

+Brf-mode no longer works in XEmacs.
+It's likely to be easy to fix the compatibility issues, but given the demise of XEmacs I don't have any current plans to do this.

+2. Menu & Toolbar commands for Cut & Paste

+Brf-mode replaces the Cut & Paste menu and toolbar commands with versions that respect Line & Column Mode in the same way as the Brf-mode keyboard commands.
+However Emacs disables the menu and toolbar `Cut` & `Copy` items if there is no marked region, unlike the corresponding Brf-mode keyboard commands.